Experimenting with different flowers in arrangements is really fun. Let’s make an easy tropical floral arrangement.

 Start placing stems in a vase.

-Here I use the Red ginger as my main event and Hawaiian Ti as a supporting role.
+Here I use the Red ginger as my focal point and Hawaiian Ti as a supporting role.

 A white vase adds a crisp contrast to the bright flowers and leaves.
 I marked a few good options above.